What are the different RSPO Trademark Labels, and what do they mean?

 RSPO Trademark Labels

 The following RSPO Trademark labels are what you might find on consumer goods, including food products and household or personal care items.
+Note that RSPO logos used should always be accompanied by a trademark license number as outlined by the RSPO Rules of Market Communications and Claims.

 Identity Preserved & Segregated